Calories

 Optimal

-Yes, Collards are exceptionally healthy, earning an S Health Grade — among the highest possible.
-They have an excellent fat profile — rich in omega-3 fatty acids.
+Yes, Collards are exceptionally healthy, earning an S Health Grade.
+They have a strong fat quality profile.

 Collards are NOVA 1 - Unprocessed.